okta/okta-auth-swift/README.md

 The Okta Authentication SDK is a convenience wrapper around [Okta's Authentication API](https://developer.okta.com/docs/api/resources/authn.html).

 **NOTE:** Using OAuth 2.0 or OpenID Connect to integrate your application instead of this library will require much less work, and has a smaller risk profile.
 Please see [this guide](https://developer.okta.com/use_cases/authentication/) to see if using this API is right for your use case.

-Okta's Authentication API is built around a [state machine](https://developer.okta.com/docs/api/resources/authn#transaction-state).
-In order to use this library you will need to be familiar with the available states.
-You will need to implement a handler for each state you want to support.

 ![State Model Diagram](https://raw.githubusercontent.com/okta/okta.github.io/source/_source/_assets/img/auth-state-model.png "State Model Diagram")